OffchainLabs/nitro/README.md

 go test ./...
 ```

-Alternatively, tests can be ran with Bazel as follows:
+Alternatively, tests can be run with Bazel as follows:

 ```
 bazel test //...